A Behavioral Perspective on Models of Linear Dynamical Networks with Manifest Variables: INTRODUCTION

 \section{INTRODUCTION}

 Networks of dynamical systems are spatially distributed dynamical systems and consist of numerous individual subsystems that interact with each other to achieve sophisticated tasks.
-They play a pivotal role in various domains, encompassing both engineering systems and biological systems \cite{mesbahi2010graph,ramos2022overview,majhi2022dynamics}.
-Examples include robotic swarms, power grids, transportation systems, and biomolecular networks.
+They play a pivotal role in various domains, including robotic swarms, power grids, transportation systems, and biomolecular networks \cite{mesbahi2010graph,ramos2022overview,majhi2022dynamics}.

 Motivated by the importance of these systems, considerable attention has been given to the development of analysis and control techniques for linear dynamical networks.
 These techniques have been developed in different modeling frameworks.
 Early works can be found in, e.g., the study of composite systems by Rosenbrock \cite{rosenbrock1974contributions} in the $70$s by using polynomial models.
-Without the intention to make a comprehensive review of the vast literature, we mention several other modeling frameworks: state-space models for linear dynamical networks \cite{langbort2004distributed,fuhrmann2015mathematics,zhou2021revisit, arcak2022compositional}, polynomial models \cite{fuhrmann2015mathematics}, the structural vector autoregressive (SVAR) model in time series analysis \cite{hyvarinen2010estimation}, and models consisting of transfer functions in system identification \cite{gonccalves2008necessary,van2013identification,shi2020generic}.
+Without the intention to make a comprehensive review of the vast literature, we mention several other modeling frameworks: state-space models for linear dynamical networks \cite{fuhrmann2015mathematics,arcak2022compositional}, polynomial models \cite{fuhrmann2015mathematics}, the structural vector autoregressive (SVAR) model in time series analysis \cite{hyvarinen2010estimation}, and models consisting of transfer functions in system identification \cite{gonccalves2008necessary,shi2020generic}.

 The above models of linear dynamical networks, if not autonomous, typically start with chosen input and output channels.
 However, from a practical point of view, it may be desired to conduct multiple experiments, with different choices of input and output channels, on the same dynamical network.
 The above freedom of choosing inputs and outputs of one network is not captured in the above modeling frameworks.
 Moreover, from a theoretical point of view, it is often not clear how these models are connected, and what underlying assumptions have been made when choosing a particular model.
 Overall, we argue that there is a lack of a unified theoretical framework for looking at these different linear network models.